-Direct Corporate Associations and Individuals Who Have Shared Roles.
-An individual who has access to the market positions (current and/or expected holdings of compliance instruments and current and/or expected covered emissions) of two or more entities registered in the tracking system or registered in an external GHG ETS to which California has linked pursuant to subarticle 12 is considered an individual who has shared roles.
-For the purposes of this requirement, Account Representatives are defined as having access to the market positions of the entities that they serve.
+Direct Corporate Association Due to Individuals Who Have Shared Roles.
+An individual who has knowledge of or access to the market positions (current and/or expected holdings of compliance instruments and current and/or expected covered emissions) of two or more entities registered in the tracking system or registered in an external GHG ETS to which California has linked pursuant to subarticle 12 is considered to be an individual who has shared roles.
+A direct corporate association will result due to an individual who has shared roles unless every registered entity has applied for and been approved for a Shared Role Exemption pursuant to section 95833(c)(3).
+A government employee or its delegate who has ability to gain knowledge of or access to the market positions of multiple entities to perform their job duties and functions is not considered to be an individual who has shared roles.

-If any individual with shared roles is an employee of a registered entity for which the individual has a shared role, the entities for which the individual has the shared role will have a direct corporate association.

-If any individual is a Cap-and-Trade Consultant or Advisor for the entities for which the individual has a shared role, but is not disclosed pursuant to section 95923, and the individual can use market position information obtained through the shared role without restriction, the entities for which the individual has shared roles will have a direct corporate association.
-It is the responsibility of the registered entity employing an individual as a Cap-and-Trade Consultant or Advisor pursuant to section 95923 to determine if the individual has access to the entity's market position.
+Direct Corporate Association Due to Shared Commodity Pool Operators (CPOs) or Commodity Trading Advisors (CTAs).
+If two or more entities registered in the tracking system or registered in an external GHG ETS to which California has linked pursuant to subarticle 12 hire or contract the same CPO or CTA, then these entities will have a direct corporate association.
+For the purposes of this requirement, CPOs and CTAs are defined as individuals or entities actively registered with the National Futures Association (NFA), pursuant to the Commodities Exchange Act (7 U.S.C. § 1 et seq.).

 Disclosure of Corporate Associations.

 Disclosure of Associated Registered Entities.
-Entities must disclose all direct and indirect corporate associations with entities registered in the California Cap-and-Trade Program or in another external GHG ETS to which California has linked pursuant to subarticle 12.
+Entities must disclose all direct and indirect corporate associations with entities registered in the California Cap-and-Invest Program or in another external GHG ETS to which California has linked pursuant to subarticle 12.

 Disclosure of Unregistered Parent Entities.
-Entities must disclose all direct corporate associations with entities not registered in the California Cap-and-Trade Program or in another external GHG ETS to which California has linked pursuant to subarticle 12 if those entities have the degree of ownership interest in or control over the registered entity to meet the requirements of having a direct corporate association.
+Entities must disclose all direct corporate associations with entities not registered in the California Cap-and-Invest Program or in another external GHG ETS to which California has linked pursuant to subarticle 12 if those entities have the degree of ownership interest in or control over the registered entity to meet the requirements of having a direct corporate association.

 Disclosure of Unregistered Entities in a Line of Corporate Associations Between Registered Entities.
 A registered entity that has a direct or indirect corporate association with another registered entity must disclose the identity of all entities involved in the line of direct or indirect corporate associations between the two registered entities, even if such entities are not registered.

 Disclosures of Direct Corporate Associations with Unregistered Entities in the United States or Canada.
 Entities that have direct corporate associations with unregistered entities in the United States or Canada that are otherwise not required to be disclosed must disclose those associations within 30 calendar days of a request by the Executive Officer.
-The disclosing entity may elect to disclose only those directly associated entities located in the United States or Canada that participate in a market related to the Cap-and-Trade Program.
+The disclosing entity may elect to disclose only those directly associated entities located in the United States or Canada that participate in a market related to the Cap-and-Invest Program.

-Entities participating in a market related to the Cap-and-Trade Program include only those that purchase and sell greenhouse gas emissions instruments, natural gas, oil, or electricity; or conduct exchange trades involving derivatives or swaps based on greenhouse gas emission instruments, natural gas, oil, or electricity.
+Entities participating in a market related to the Cap-and-Invest Program include only those that purchase and sell greenhouse gas emissions instruments, natural gas, oil, or electricity; or conduct exchange trades involving derivatives or swaps based on greenhouse gas emission instruments, natural gas, oil, or electricity.